 Getting to Syros

 If you need more information for planning you trip in the Greek Islands, please check our travel tips for the Greek Islands or download a free copy of Compass & Fork Magazine- The Greek Island edition here or with the form at the bottom of this page.
+And if it is Crete you are interested in, go here for itineraries, hotels and foods to try on Crete.

 If you enjoyed this post- please pin it for later: